What Are Micro-credentials?

 - A performance rubric for each requirement.

 In addition to the authentic growth educators will experience, micro-credentials also offer incentives such as linkages to compensation increases, career advancement opportunities, and other incentives.

 Instructional Improvement with Impact

 Current research shows that traditional seat-time based professional development has very little impact on change in instructional practice or student outcomes.
 Additionally, research shows low levels of teacher satisfaction with many current forms of professional development as well.

-Micro-credentials focus on the application of professional learning in the classroom.
-Plus, BloomBoard has created a comprehensive system of educator competencies based on existing and widely accepted instructional standards such as InTASC and PSEL.
-Implementing micro-credentials is a scalable way to improve instructional practice that is aligned to educators’ career goals.
+Micro-credentials focus on the application of professional learning in the classroom, and implementing micro-credentials as an organization is a scalable way to improve instructional practice that is aligned to educators’ career goals.